 appearance of lower prices, the bottom-line often ends up costing you more than ordering from your eye doctor's office would have.
 Alot of eye doctors can redeem special rebates for their patients, allowing them to reduce costs for you.
 Online services don't know about these rebates or will ask their customers to redeem these rebates on their own.
 Many people won't know where or how to redeem these rebates, losing money they would have been able to save by buying in-office.

 - Local Local Eye exam near you in Fort Worth

 Personal Relationships and Expertise

 Perhaps the most important difference between buying online and buying in-office comes down your optometrist's role, compared to the online vendor's, and how each views you.

 Your eye doctor's role is primarily to assist you to see your best and to help you safeguard your overall eye health and visual comfort, most comfortable and convenient way possible.
 A major part of fulfilling this role is getting to know each and every patient individually with a personal connection in a way that encourages an ongoing dialogue about the patient's needs and long term visual health.
 In contrast, you are unlikely to have any personal relationship at all with the unknown customer service representative at an online contact lens retailer, and said customer service rep is most likely not trained to understand your vital visual health needs as they relate to your contact lenses.

-Your eye doctor maintains a relationship focussing on your overall visual health, while an online contact lens retailer maintains a relationship centered around your wallet and knows next to nothing about your overall eye health.
+Your eye doctor maintains a relationship focusing on your overall visual health, while an online contact lens retailer maintains a relationship centered around your wallet and knows next to nothing about your overall eye health.